-Computer algebra system maple has algorithms lsode or rosenbrock.
-The dsolve options are method-lsode or stiff-true.
+Computer algebra system maple documents and implements algorithm lsode with dsolve options of method=lsode or stiff=true.
 Other stiff solvers of equal quality can be used for nearly identical results.
-Experiments are necessary to determine the required accuracy.
+Experiments are necessary to determine if the required accuracy has been attained.